 What is Defalcation?

-Defalcation, a term used in Chapter 7 of the United States Bankruptcy Code, is an act of misappropriation of funds or resources, by a person who is entrusted with the office of those assets.
+Defalcation is a term used in chapter 7 of the United States Bankruptcy Code, is an act of misappropriating funds or resources by a person entrusted with the office of those assets.
 It is considered defalcation when a trustee or a fiduciary is found guilty of misappropriating funds through negligence or embezzlement.

-Bullock vs BankChampaign case, courts had a tough time speaking out on what constitutes defalcation by a fiduciary.
-Let us understand the case first.
+Bullock vs. BankChampaign case, courts had a tough time speaking out on what constitutes defalcation by a fiduciary.
+So let us understand the issue first.

 #1 – The Case

-The case goes back to 1978 when Mr. Bullock was made the trustee of his father’s trust.
+The case goes back to 1978, when Mr. Bullock was made the trustee of his father’s trust.
 Mr. Bullock had four siblings.
 Thus, his father’s trust had five beneficiaries.
-Bullock was allowed only to pay the premiums of his life insurance and to satisfy a withdrawal request from another trustee.
-This was distinctly mentioned in the trust operations guidelines.
+Bullock was allowed to pay his life insurance premiums and satisfy a withdrawal request from another trustee.
+The trust operations guidelines distinctly mentioned this.

 #2 – The Breach

-Despite these restrictions, Bullock violated the terms of the trust guidelines and borrowed from the trust on three different occasions.
-Firstly, to settle debt payments of his father’s business.
-Secondly, to purchase certificates of deposit.
-And thirdly, to purchase the real asset.
-All the loans were repaid although.
+Despite these restrictions, Bullock violated the terms of the trust guidelines and borrowed from the trust on three different occasions: –

 #3 – The Accusation

 Bullock’s two brothers learned of the borrowings of Bullock from the trust.
-They sued their brother in state court claiming that Bullock had breached his fiduciary duty by borrowing money from the trust violating the guidelines of the trust.
+As a result, they sued their brother in state court, claiming that Bullock had breached his fiduciary duty by borrowing money from the trust, violating the trust’s guidelines.

 #4 – The Summary Judgement

 The court ordered Bullock to pay the damages upon a summary judgment appealed by the brothers.
-The state court required Bullock to satisfy payments against the mill that Bullock had purchased from the trust’s money.
-However, he could not sell his mill and make payments, and hence filed for bankruptcy.
+In addition, the state court required Bullock to satisfy payments against the mill that Bullock had purchased from the trust’s money.
+However, he could not sell his mill, make payments, and file for bankruptcy.

 #5 – The Court Verdict

 - In later developments, the trusteeship changed hands and went to BankChampaign.
-The bank argued in the court that while acting in a fiduciary capacity and defalcating, a person cannot discharge owed debts by way of the bankruptcy filing.
-The court granted the motion held Bullock guilty for knowingly breaching his fiduciary duty.
+The bank argued in the court that while acting in a fiduciary capacity and defalcating, a person cannot discharge owed debts through a bankruptcy filing.
+The court granted the motion that held Bullock guilty of knowingly breaching his fiduciary duty.

-- Summarily, in all cases where the involved individuals argue their incapability to pay debts, those cases that have the slightest element(s) of defalcation will not be granted discharge motion outrightly.
-Such cases have been tried in courts and exceptional rulings have been ordered.
+- In all cases where the involved individuals argue their incapability to pay debts, those cases with the slightest element(s) of defalcation will not be granted a discharge motion outrightly.
+Such cases have been tried in courts, and special rulings have been ordered.

 Source: United States Bankruptcy Code